Shooter's sanity at issue as trial begins in Colorado supermarket mass killing

 Dressed in a striped white dress shirt, Alissa sat beside his attorneys in court, sometimes swiveling in his chair and turning to look up at a video screen where lawyers presented evidence and bullet points of their arguments.

-Relatives of the victims filled rows on the opposite side of court, dabbing their eyes at times and comforting one another during the presentations.
+Relatives of the victims filled rows on the opposite side of court, dabbing their eyes at times and comforting one another.

-Alissa is charged with 10 counts of murder, 15 counts of attempted murder and other offenses in the shooting in Boulder, about 30 miles (50 kilometers) northwest of Denver.
+Alissa is charged with 10 counts of murder, 15 counts of attempted murder and other offenses for the shooting in Boulder, about 30 miles (50 kilometers) northwest of Denver.

 “The shooter prepared to kill them, planned to kill them, and went and executed 10 people at King Soopers.
 That’s why you’re here,” Dougherty told the jury after showing photos of each victim and describing why each was at the store that day.

 No one who was shot survived.
-After shooting eight people, Alissa prowled the store — quiet except for background music still playing over the store speakers — then spotted and killed Suzanne Fountain, 59, as she left a hiding spot in another aisle.
+After shooting eight people, Alissa prowled the store — which had fallen quiet except for background music still playing over the store speakers — then spotted and killed Suzanne Fountain, 59, as she left a hiding spot in another aisle.

 His final victim was Boulder Police officer Eric Talley, a father of seven and one of the first three officers who entered the store.